 A remote working policy needs to clearly communicate the vision, goals and objectives set out by the company.
 It should include all roles and responsibilities - plus all guidelines, processes and procedures when working remotely.

-Rapid changes in the workplace and acceleration in the adoption of digital technologies has fast-tracked the future of work.
+Rapid changes in the workplace and acceleration in the adoption of digital technologies have fast-tracked the future of work.
 It's time to act now and prepare your business for the future.
 Download our Workplaces of the Future ebook to learn more.